 What is malaria?

-Malaria is a disease that occurs when the blood is infected by parasites carried by mosquitoes.
+Malaria is a disease that occurs when blood is infected by parasites that are passed on through mosquito bites.
 There are five different types of malaria-causing parasites that can affect humans.
-This disease has been—mostly—wiped out in the United States but remains a serious threat to human life in many parts of the world.
-It is a threat not only to those living in countries where it is common but to anyone traveling to these areas.
-Under the right conditions, malaria can be rapidly spread, even in areas where is not usually found.
+Malaria has been mostly wiped out in the United States but is still a serious threat to human life in many parts of the world.
+It is a threat not only to those living in countries where it is common, but to anyone traveling to these areas.
+This means malaria can be rapidly spread even in areas where it is not usually found.

 What are the symptoms of malaria?